LTU-RAI/ExplorationRRT/README.md

 ##

-The framework heavily relies on the UFOmap occupancy mapper library and requires an UFOmap topic as input, together with the robot localization/odometry.
+The framework heavily relies on the [UFOmap](https://github.com/UnknownFreeOccupied/ufomap) occupancy mapper library and requires an UFOmap topic as input, together with the robot localization/odometry.
 As output the user can select to use a continously updated pose reference or the full trajectory to track.

-The public version of the framework is provided as a docker with all dependencies already configured including but not limited to: the UFOmap framework (https://github.com/UnknownFreeOccupied/ufomap), the RotorS UAV simulator and trajectory tracker (https://github.com/ethz-asl/rotors_simulator), and the NMPC optimizer (https://alphaville.github.io/optimization-engine/).
-Instructions for installing the docker are provided below, and further down are detailed instruction on running the framework from the installed docker.
+The public version of the framework provides a pre configured Dockerfile with all dependencies already configured including but not limited to: the [UFOmap](https://github.com/UnknownFreeOccupied/ufomap), the [RotorS UAV simulator and trajectory tracker](https://github.com/ethz-asl/rotors_simulator), and the [NMPC optimizer](https://alphaville.github.io/optimization-engine/).
+Instructions for installing docker and building the Dockerfile are provided below, and further down are detailed instruction on running the framework inside the errt docker container.

-The docker is pre-configured to load the DARPA SubT Cave World consisting of wide interconnected tunnels and caves, and the ERRT and UFOmap tuning is specified for this environment - and as such optimal performance in other environments might require parameter tuning.
+The docker container based simulation is pre-configured to load the DARPA SubT Cave World consisting of wide interconnected tunnels and caves, and the ERRT and UFOmap tuning is specified for this environment - and as such optimal performance in other environments might require parameter tuning.
 The provided version relies also on a full-tracjectory tracking controller provided by RotorS, for the UAV to track the generated and selected path.

 ![image(15)](https://github.com/LTU-RAI/ExplorationRRT/assets/49238097/ed52dec3-6133-4387-a20a-fe6a104cbb18)

 # Installation